-Skene House has three central city locations, ideal for exploring Aberdeen on foot.
-Our ample, free parking, means guests can leave the car behind or drive out into the countryside to explore the shire.
-We’re within walking distance of the city’s bus and rail links, and a short taxi ride from the airport.
-And with our self-catering facilities you can sight-see all day, knowing it’s easy to prepare a meal, at a time of your choosing, once you’re home in our hotel.
-Our reception is manned 24 hours a day so feel free to ask for any directions or recommendations.
+Skene House has three central city locations offering short stay, extended stay and rental, ideal for exploring Aberdeen on foot.
+Our ample parking, means guests can leave the car behind or drive out into the countryside to explore the shire.
+We’re within walking distance of the city’s bus, rail and ferry links, and a short taxi ride from the airport.
+And with our self-catering facilities you can sight-see all day, knowing it’s easy to prepare a meal, at a time of your choosing, once you’re home in your apartment.
 Time to explore!

 1 Walking Tour – Discover the history of Aberdeen, for free, with Scot Free Tours.
-The History Tour gathers every Saturday at the Castlegate at 11.00am (with summer tours on Sundays too).
-Or join the Crime Pays tour at 7.30pm on Saturday nights.
 Get under the skin of the Granite City, discovering of the gore, the gravitas and the glamour of life in Aberdeen.

 2 Visit Old Aberdeen – This is the heartland of the University of Aberdeen, Scotland’s third oldest and the UK’s fifth oldest university.
 From King’s College Chapel and the cobbled streets, to the elegant housing and the Brig of Balgownie (a bridge mentioned in Byron’s poem ‘Don Juan’), it’s a lovely area to stroll around.
 Seaton Park’s beautiful floral walk directs the eye towards St Machar Cathedral, and with its recently refurbished playground it’s great for little tourists too.

-5 Visit a Museum – There’s a selection of museums to choose between in Aberdeen.
-The Maritime Museum covers the city’s rich nautical past, the Gordon Highlanders’ Museum explores the history of one of the UK’s finest regiments, the Tolbooth is the city’s former gaol with a colourful mix of inmates, crime and punishment, and the Aberdeen Zoology Museum houses a whale, elephant and crocodile, as well as lions and tigers and bears.
+7 Visit a Museum – There’s a selection of museums to choose between in Aberdeen, the Gordon Highlanders’ Museum explores the history of one of the UK’s finest regiments, the Tolbooth is the city’s former gaol with a colourful mix of inmates, crime and punishment, and the Aberdeen Zoology Museum houses a whale, elephant and crocodile, as well as lions and tigers and bears.
 Oh my!

 9 Talk to the Animals – Aberdeenshire is known for its agriculture, but there are a couple of farms you can visit within the city limits.
 Doonies, near the coast, has beautiful sea views and invites guests to feed farm animals, meet rare ponies and buy locally reared beef.
 Wynford Farm, heading inland to the west, has a fantastic Farm Park with ‘Animal Handling’ sessions and regular ‘Farm Safaris’, getting visitors up close with alpacas, highland cows, and feeding the sheep and pigs.